imperfectandcompany/Imperfect-ModelSetter/README.md

 *Note that the first model in the list will be the default model applied on spawn*

 On the final step make sure all your vpk assets are sitting in `/csgo/.../.../` in your server files otherwise animations will break!
+You can use [Source2Viewer](https://valveresourceformat.github.io/) to "Export as is" to get the unpacked assets from a Workshop VPK inside your `steamapps/workshop/content/730/WORKSHOPID` folder